Eco-Friendly Fall Getaways to the Cariboo Chilcotin Coast

 Read on to discover what some of the operators in the Cariboo Chilcotin Coast region are doing to reduce impacts on their surroundings and find your inspiration for an eco-friendly fall getaway.

-In addition to your eco-friendly fall getaway here, explore networks of trails, discover abundant wildlife and escape to wide open spaces.
+The Gold Rush Trail is a must-stop for anyone planning an eco-friendly fall getaway in the Cariboo Chilcotin Coast, and you can learn more about this breathtaking historic region.
+Explore networks of trails, discover abundant wildlife and escape to wide open spaces.
 The constantly changing geography ranges from rare inland rainforest to arid locations.
-Visitors can enjoy lava-formed canyons, rolling grasslands, plus pine and aspen forests that explode in a kaleidoscope of colour this time of year.
+Visitors can explore lava-formed canyons, rolling grasslands, plus pine and aspen forests that explode in a kaleidoscope of colour this time of year.
 It’s certain that you won’t tire of the view outside your window, wherever you happen to stay.

 Wyndham Hotels

-Through numerous initiatives, hotels including the Days Inn 100 Mile & Ramada Williams Lake take steps every day to minimize the impact of their operations, working to reduce their environmental footprint and preserve natural resources.
+Through numerous initiatives, hotels such as the Days Inn 100 Mile & Ramada Williams Lake, take steps every day to minimize the impact of their operations, working to reduce their environmental footprint and preserve natural resources.

 Siwash Lake Wilderness Resort

-This incredible location has partnered with National Geographic for many years to promote sustainability through tourism; help visitors understand the effects of climate change, and inspire them to follow in Siwash’s green footsteps.
+Siwash is an incredible location that has partnered with National Geographic for many years to promote sustainability through tourism.
+They help visitors understand the effects of climate change, and inspire them to follow in Siwash’s green footsteps.
 Siwash is a Platinum-certified business by Green Step Sustainable Tourism, aligned with the United Nations Sustainable Development Goals for 2030, and the UN Declaration on the Rights of Indigenous Peoples.
 Siwash has also taken the Sustainable Tourism 2030 Pledge, a commitment to measuring and improving sustainability performance each year between now and 2030.

 Echo Valley Ranch & Spa

-Additionally, visitors to Echo Vally can learn about surviving off the land with a Survival Spirit adventure to learn which plants are edible, how to build and shelter, and how to find water.
+Additionally, visitors to Echo Vally can learn about surviving off the land with a Survival Spirit adventure, where they discover which plants are edible, how to build shelter, and how to find water.
 Alternatively, their Horse Harmony program teaches the power of trust with an animal to bring you closer to nature and to yourself.

 Discover more fantastic places to stay this fall along the Cariboo Gold Rush Trail